Chapter 2: Organizing your LEGO Bricks

 As your collection continues to grow, you can make the categories more precise using additional storage containers.
 (For example, splitting a container filled with ‘Plates’ into ‘1x Plates’, ‘2x Plates’, and ‘Large Plates’.)

 Whether you decide to sort by color, or by category, you will find storage suggestions in Chapter 4: LEGO Storage for Medium Collections.

 Organizing by Part

 As your collection grows even larger, sorting into categories will stop making sense — you’ll need to keep breaking categories into sub-categories as you get more and more pieces.
 Eventually, you will decide to sort the majority of your collection into separate containers for each unique part.

 - By Part – If you sort by part, you will have a single container with identical parts that vary only in color.
-For most people, it is easy to distinguish between colors, making it unnecessary to also sort parts by color.
-This is sufficient for most large collections.
+This is sufficient for most large collections, because It is easy for most people to distinguish between colors (making it unnecessary to also sort parts by color).

-I’ve collected the best storage suggestions for collections sorted by Part (or by Part + Color) in Chapter 5: LEGO Storage for Large Collections.
+I’ve collected the best storage suggestions for collections sorted by Part (or by Element) in Chapter 5: LEGO Storage for Large Collections.

 Where should I start?